 If your Canadian citizenship application has been refused, we can appeal that decision to the Federal Court within 30 days of the refusal.
-Our immigration lawyers in Canada have represented clients in many judicial review applications and have experience to develop a strategy for overcoming the refusal of your citizenship application.
+Our Canadian immigration lawyers have represented clients in many judicial review applications and have experience to develop a strategy for overcoming the refusal of your citizenship application.

 Grounds for the rejection of a citizenship application may include, but are not limited to: